EOEPCA/iam/docs/design/more-design.md

 cases that we assume to be out of scope of the IAM BB, but that might still gain some relevance as the project evolves.

+Please note, the following use cases do not yet have a unique identifier.
+These will be defined in a later phase.

 #### IAM-UC-?: Direct authentication (NON-use-case)

 User stories: (none)